Last updated on October 14, 2025

 Order Triggers

 In the case above, I've just attacked with multiple units (during a Lord of the Rings Draft game).
-One of my attackers is Éomer of the Riddermark, who spawns a 1/1 token when it attacks; another of my attackers is a Ring-bearer, who triggers the Ring.
+One of my attackers is Éomer of the Riddermark, which spawns a 1/1 token when it attacks; another of my attackers is a Ring-bearer, who triggers the Ring.

 Since both Éomer and the Ring-bearer trigger their abilities at the exact same time (namely, when I commit the attack), MTGA asks me which one I want to put on the stack first.
 If Auto Order Trigger Abilities had been on, MTGA would have automatically decided this for me; since I toggled Auto Order off, I can decide myself.